 Thailand Travel Tragedies has been set up to “list all occurrences of fatalities or serious illness contracted [by foreigners] while visiting Thailand”, and is actively soliciting contributions from anyone with Thailand holiday fatality or serious injury tales to tell.

 The idea for the website evolved following the death from an as yet unexplained reason of 23-year-old New Zealand backpacker, Sarah Carter, in Chiang Mai earlier this year,

-Ms. Carter is one of at least seven known deaths to have occurred earlier this year in the Northern Thailand city, with all having The Downtown Inn in the Night Bazaar section of the city as a common factor.
+Ms Carter is one of at least seven known deaths to have occurred earlier this year in the Northern Thailand city, with all having the Downtown Inn located in the Night Bazaar section of the city as a common factor.

 Unnamed French woman aged between 23 and 33, reported to have died January 4, 2011 after using the facilities at The Downtown Inn.

 Soraya Pandola, aged 33 from California, USA, January 11, 2011.

 Bill Mah, aged 59, from Alberta, Canada, January 26, 2011.

 Waraporn Pungmahisiranon, aged 47, a Thai tourist guide, February 3, 2011.

 George and Eileen Everitt, aged 78 and 74, from Lincolnshire, UK, February 19, 2011.

 That’s an average of one death a week over a two month period in January and February of 2011.